rananorouzi/weather_react/README.md

 ### Weather

 ### Description
-This application is programmed with JavaScript. weather data is getting from the 'https://api.open-meteo.com/v1/forecast' API and will show like the picture below:
+This application is programmed with JavaScript.
+The UI implemented using React.js.
+The weather data is getting from the 'https://api.open-meteo.com/v1/forecast' API and will show like the picture below:

 ![result sample](public/weather_sample.png "Result Sample").